pniewiejski/algorithms-playground/README.md

 # My notes on algorithms, data structures and stuff 🙈

 This repo is intended to be a kind of lecture notebook on algorithms and data structures.
-By no means does it aim to be comprehensive or to provide deeper understanding of a topic.
+By no means does it aim to be comprehensive or to provide any deeper understanding of the topic.
 It was supposed to be more like a collection of brief notes, containing summaries of things I have found and read online.
 Nothing more... 💁‍♂️

 Problems that are presented here as examples are either simple implementation examples or interview questions, that one could find online.